fvgh/winfoom/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Log**
+Start the application in debug mode, perform the ncessary steps to reproduce the issue then attach the log file.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.